The HARPS search for southern extra-solar planets. XXXVI. Eight HARPS multi-planet systems hosting 20 super-Earth and Neptune-mass companions: Description and analysis of individual systems

 An ensemble of 184 high signal-to-noise observations ($<$S/N$>$ of 110 at 550 nm) of \object{HD\,20003} have been gathered covering about 11 years (4063 days).
-The typical photon-noise plus calibration uncertainty of the observations is 0.74\,ms$^{-1}$, well below the observed dispersion of the RVs at 5.35\,\ms. The RVs with their GLS periodogram and the \logrhk\,time-series are displayed in Fig.~\ref{udry:fig1}.
-A long-period variation is observed in the RV data as well as in \logrhk, indicative of a magnetic cycle effect on the velocities.
-To correct the velocities, we modeled the long-term variation by a Keplerian with parameters fixed and determined from the \logrhk, except for the amplitude that was free to vary.
+The typical photon-noise plus calibration uncertainty of the observations is 0.74\,ms$^{-1}$, well below the observed dispersion of the RVs at 5.35\,\ms. The RVs with their GLS periodogram and the \logrhk\,time-series are displayed in Fig.\,\ref{udry:fig1}.
+A long-period variation is observed in the RV data, as well as in \logrhk, indicative of a magnetic cycle effect on the velocities.
+To correct the velocities for this effect, we modeled the long-term variation by a Keplerian with parameters fixed and determined from the \logrhk, except for the amplitude that was left free to vary.

-After correction for the long-period variation due to the magnetic cycle plus fitting a second-order polynomial drift, two peaks very clearly emerge well above the 0.1\% $p$-value limit, at periods around 11.9 and 33.9 days (Fig.~\ref{udry:fig3}).
+After correction for the long-period variation due to the magnetic cycle plus fitting a second-order polynomial drift, two peaks very clearly emerge in the periodogram well above the 0.1\,\% $p$-value limit, at periods around 11.9 and 33.9 days (Fig.\,\ref{udry:fig3}).
 Once those two signals are fitted for along with the magnetic cycle and the second-order polynomial drift, a significant signal at 184 days appears in the GLS periodogram of the RV residuals, with strong aliases at 127 and 359 days.
-A global fit including a second-order polynomial drift, a Keplerian for the magnetic cycle and three Keplerian for signals at 11.9, 33.9 and 184 days allows to model all the variations seen in the RVs, and no signal with $p$-values smaller than 5\% are present in the RV residuals (Fig.~\ref{udry:fig3}, bottom-right plot).
+A global fit including a second-order polynomial drift, a Keplerian for the magnetic cycle and three Keplerians for signals at 11.9, 33.9 and 184 days allows us to model all the variations seen in the RVs.
+No significant signal (with $p$-values smaller than 5\,\%) are then present in the RV residuals (Fig.\,\ref{udry:fig3}, bottom-right plot).